0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMBridgeV2.md

     bytes permitData
   ) public
 ```

-Deposit add a new leaf to the merkle tree
+!!! note
-note If this function is called with a reentrant token, it would be possible to `claimTokens` in the same call
-Reducing the supply of tokens on this contract, and actually locking tokens in the contract.
+    - If this function is called with a reentrant token, it is possible to `claimTokens` in the same call, thus reducing the supply of tokens on this contract, and actually locking tokens in the contract.
-Therefore we recommend to third parties bridges that if they do implement reentrant call of `beforeTransfer` of some reentrant tokens
-do not call any external address in that case
+    - Therefore we recommend to third-party bridges that if they do implement reentrant `beforeTransfer` for some reentrant tokens, not to call any external address.

+!!! note
-note User/UI must be aware of the existing/available networks when choosing the destination network
+    - User/UI must be aware of the existing/available networks when choosing the destination network.

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`destinationNetwork` | uint32 | Network destination